Frequently Asked Questions – FAQs

 1. A chlorine treatment dulls the edges of the scales, reducing the capability of the scales sticking together.

-• Garments can safely be machine washed – as long as the wool-cycle is used.
+• Garments can be safely machine washed – as long as the wool-cycle is used – without the appearance of pilling, shrinking or felting.

-• Garments have a longer lifespan because accidental felting and shrinking is unlikely – this means they can be worn for longer; become family heirlooms; be passed on to charity organisations, or even unwound and the yarn used again in a new garment.
+• Garments have a longer lifespan because accidental felting and shrinking is unlikely, which means you can wear them for longer; they can become family heirlooms; be passed on to charity organisations, or even unwound and the yarn used again in a new garment.

-• Modern washing machines use less water than hand-washing – this reduces the environmental impact of the garment.
+• Modern washing machines use less water than hand-washing – so Superwashed wool also reduces the environmental impact of the garment.

-• It gives wool a softer feel against the skin.
+• It gives wool a softer feel against the skin, (though I personally love pure, untreated wool).

 Are there any downsides to Super-wash yarns?

-Personally, there are garments which I like to knit with non-Super-wash yarn:
+INo, but there are garments which I like to knit with non-Superwash wool and yarn:

-• For knitting bigger, chunkier cables, such as those in jumpers, I prefer to use non-Super-wash wool because the scales on the untreated wool help the cables to cling together.
-In fact, pure wool is my go-to choice..
+• For knitting bigger, chunkier cables, such as those in jumpers, I prefer to use non-Superwash wool, with no nylon, because the scales on the untreated wool help the cables to cling together.

-• For colour work, such as intarsia and Fair Isle, I find that the scales on the untreated wool not only help the wools to cling together, but make the finished effect have a more ‘blended’ look.
+• For colour work, such as intarsia and Fair Isle, I find that the scales on untreated wool not only help the fibres to cling together, but make the finished effect have a more ‘blended’ look.

 • I like the slightly more rustic feel of non-Superwash wool in knitted hats and mittens – they just seem more wintery.

 • Tencel® yarn is fine and extremely strong.
 It’s an excellent alternative to silk because it’s light-weight, luxuriously soft, has a lovely gleam and drapes beautifully.
-I use Tencel® in my own knitting and weaving instead of silk, (which I am personally opposed to), and love it’s ‘silkiness’.
+I use Tencel® in my own knitting and weaving instead of silk, and love it’s ‘silkiness’.

 • Tencel® yarn, like wool, is also breathable, efficient in regulating moisture, adapts to the temperature on the skin,is naturally wrinkle-resistant, and environmentally sustainable.
 What’s not to love?